 Bandwidth costs, which form a significant part of the total expenses, is allocated to Network Services.
-Manpower costs of Technology resources rendering services to support Infrastructure operations, Managed services and Application services, are identified to an operating segment specifically.
+Manpower costs of Technology resources rendering services to support Infrastructure operations, Managed services and Application services, are identified to respective operating segments specifically.
 The Group believes that the resulting allocations are reasonable.